Capnsockless/DotAQuizOld/README.md

  - shopquiz
  - duel
  - endless

 Store:
-  store
+- store
-  buy
+- buy
-  sell
+- sell
-  gold
+- gold
+- givecheese
-  inventory
+- inventory

 Miscallenous:
-  oversight
-  hohoohahaa
-  newpatch
+  ....
 ...
 Store and Miscallenous commands being sorted don't have much of an impact but the "Quizes" cog should be sorted.